NeuroTechX/ntx_slack_archive/introductions.md

  >Hi I'm Karl - I live and work in Silicon Valley, long background in sports / fitness tech and also PaaS companies.
 Looking for the right way to combine these in the neuroscience / cognitive performance world.
 Also active in SV Health meetup, and I work with Firstbeat who are experts in heart rate analytics.

+6/28/2017 1:44 PM

+ **sydneyneurotechx** :

+ >karletzel: Welcome Karl!
+You should connect with yannick